oroinc/documentation/user/back-office/system/configuration/commerce/guests/global-guest-access.rst

 * Guest users are redirected to the login page when they try to access the homepage.

 .. image:: /user/img/concept-guides/guests/sign_in.png
+   :alt: The storefront login page displayed for guest users

 To enable guest access globally: